Submitting a Letter of Inquiry

 Tacoma, WA 98401-1278

 Within 30 days the primary contact indicated in your letter of inquiry will be notified whether or not your organization will be invited to submit a full proposal.
-If so, you will be emailed an application to complete and return.

 Please note that examples of past work, articles, reports, videos or other material should not be submitted with a letter of inquiry.
-Because of the large number of requests the Foundation receives and the time entailed to develop a proposal, applicants should not send in a full proposal unless requested to do so by the Foundation.
+Due to the large number of requests the Foundation receives and the time entailed to develop a proposal, applicants should not send in a full proposal unless requested to do so by the Foundation.
 Please do not add the Stewardship Foundation to your organization’s general mailing list.